 You can make your own makeshift hammock straps or use any kind of material to wrap your hammock around the tree – while being careful not to damage the bark.

 But it’s usually better to invest in a real hammock strap for this part (check our reviews out here).
 It’s not cheating, seeing as you still make the actual hammock itself!
 Alternatively, you could always use a little more fabric.

-You can also look into adding more additional features like mosquito nets, pockets or canopies.
+You can also look into adding more additional features like mosquito nets, pockets, or canopies.
 You can also think about buying yourself a hammock stand in order to show off your hammock creation to all your guests!

 Now obviously you can also make your own DIY hammock stand too and if you have any skill with woodwork or with welding, then that’s probably going to be the easy part!

 You know what though?
-It’s definitely going to be easier and give you a lot more option if you try one of our recommended hammock stands.
+It’s definitely going to be easier and give you a lot more options if you try one of our recommended hammock stands.
 And while you’re at it, why not check out our hammock reviews too?

-Sure, it can be fun to make your own hammock but if you want something really beautiful, really reliable or really practical then the professionals tend to do it best.
+Sure, it can be fun to make your own DIY hammock but if you want something really beautiful, really reliable or really practical then the professionals tend to do it best.
 And as you’ll see, they’re actually surprisingly affordable!

-Note: if you do make your own hammock then make sure not to hang it too high up for risk of falling and injuring yourself!
+Note: if you do make your own DIY hammock then make sure not to hang it too high up for risk of falling and injuring yourself!